 A Certificate Signing Request (CSR) is the request file to be sent to a Certification Authority (CA) when requesting an SSL certificate.
-The CSR is created along with the public/private key pair and contains the public key.
+The CSR in PKI is created along with the public/private key pair and contains the public key.
 Examples are provided below on how to generate a CSR, and take note that the private key generated along with the CSR should be kept secret.
 This should be generated on the server where the SSL certificate will be installed.
 Different web servers require the private key to be stored in different ways, but regardless, always remember to protect the private key.
 The CA will only need the CSR to generate and issue the SSL certificate and WILL NOT need the private key.

 A Certificate Signing Request header looks like the following: